llmaze3/OpenFile.c/README.md

 # OpenFile.c
-Learned how to read a file in C
+Open a file C and display the text inside.

+# What I Learned
+- How to use malloc()
+- How to use fgets()